Ellen Perez: 2022: US Open SF, Wimbledon QF, two WTA 1000 finals & top 30

-2023–2025: French Open semifinal, WTA Finals debut and finalist, world No. 8
+2023–2025: Major semifinal, WTA Finals debut & finalist, world No. 7

 At the French Open, with Nicole Melichar-Martinez, Perez reached the quarterfinals for the first time, having never previously progressed beyond the second round at this major.
-With her win over protected ranking pair of Sara Sorribes Tormo and Marie Bouzková, she became the 21st Australian woman to advance to a Roland Garros semifinal in doubles in the Open Era.
+With her win over the protected ranking pair of Sara Sorribes Tormo and Marie Bouzková, she became the 21st Australian woman to advance to a Roland Garros semifinal in doubles in the Open Era.

 She qualified for the 2023 WTA Finals and reached the final with Melichar-Martinez, a first time at this level for both players.
 They lost to Laura Siegemund and Vera Zvonareva in the championship match.

 She reached her fourth WTA 1000 final at the 2024 Dubai Tennis Championships with Melichar-Martinez, losing to fourth seeds Storm Hunter and Kateřina Siniaková.
-As top seeds, they won the 2024 Bad Homburg Open, defeating Chan Hao-ching and Veronika Kudermetova in the final.
+As the top seeds, they won the 2024 Bad Homburg Open, defeating Chan Hao-ching and Veronika Kudermetova in the final.

 The pair reached the quarterfinals at the 2024 US Open with a straight-sets victory against the 11th seeds Sorribes Tormo and Bouzková, marking their best result at a major since Roland Garros in the previous year, when they progressed to the semifinals.

-Perez and Melichar-Martinez qualified for the 2024 WTA Finals and reached the semifinals, after compiling a record of two wins and one loss in the group stages.
-They lost in the last four to second seeds Gabriela Dabrowski and Erin Routliffe in straight sets.
+Perez and Melichar-Martinez qualified for the 2024 WTA Finals and reached the semifinals, after compiling a record of two wins and one loss in the group stage.
+They lost in the last four to second seeds Gabriela Dabrowski and Erin Routliffe, in straight sets.

-In 2025, at the start of the Middle East swing she lifted the title in Abu Dhabi, partnering Jelena Ostapenko.
+In 2025, at the start of the Middle East Swing, she claimed the title in Abu Dhabi, partnering Jelena Ostapenko.
 As a result, she returned to the top 10 in the doubles rankings on 10 February 2025.